Bop2000/DANTE/SelfDriving_Virtual_Labs/Cyclic_Peptide_Design/README.md

 For install Rosetta, please refer to https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build

 # Content
-The `scripts` folder contains DOTS, MCMC and GD optimization algorithm used in the paper.
+The `scripts` folder contains DANTE, MCMC and GD optimization algorithm used in the paper.

 The `optimized_sequence` folder contains all the optimized sequences and their rosetta metrics.

 # Content
-The `scripts` folder contains DOTS, MCMC and GD optimization algorithm used in the paper.
+The `scripts` folder contains DANTE, MCMC and GD optimization algorithm used in the paper.

 The `optimized_sequence` folder contains all the optimized sequences and their rosetta metrics.